 Community representatives from the OHCAC go out into the community and hear from individuals and families about their opinions and expectations of Otway Health, and report directly to the CAC on a bi-monthly basis to raise issues, awareness and recommendations for the Otway Health Board to consider.
 From here, the Board works in conjunction with consumer recommendations to create action plans that target consumer needs and provide solutions.

-Community Liaison Committee – Lorne campus
+Community Advisory Committee – Lorne campus

 Great Ocean Road Health (GORH) provides a range of health services within a large catchment area extending from Lavers Hill to Aireys Inlet, including the hinterland townships of Deans Marsh and Forrest and the coastal towns of Lorne and Apollo Bay, as well as many other small townships in between.
 There are two hospital campuses, including urgent care, acute wards, medical centres and aged care facilities, in Lorne and Apollo Bay.

-The CLC meets 4 to 5 times per year, and in addition, conducts community consultations with the wider community from time to time.
+The CAC meets 4 to 5 times per year, and in addition, conducts community consultations with the wider community from time to time.
 Community consultation dates and themes will be published to the broader community and participation in these forums is encouraged.